fustilio/myna-parser-mnast/docs/myna-guide.md

 **Q: How do I test and validate my grammar incrementally?**
 - Write tests for individual rules, not just the root rule.
 - Use `m.parse(g.rule, input)` and inspect the AST.

+**Q: How do I handle unterminated strings or comments?**
+- Define separate rules for valid and unterminated tokens
+- Use `m.assert(m.end)` to detect unterminated tokens
+- Include error rules in a separate `error` rule
+- Use `m.not(errorRule)` in the file rule to fail on errors
+- See JavaScript tokens grammar for a complete example

+**Q: Why does my parser hang on invalid input?**
+- Check for proper error handling in your grammar
+- Ensure unterminated tokens are properly detected
+- Use `m.assert()` and `m.not()` to guard against infinite loops
+- Consider using `m.fail()` for explicit error cases

+**Q: How do I test my grammar systematically?**
+- Use `RuleTesterVitest` for systematic rule testing
+- Test both valid and invalid inputs
+- Include edge cases and error cases
+- Test individual rules in isolation
+- Use integration tests for complex scenarios

+**Q: How do I handle escape sequences in strings?**
+- Define a separate `escape` rule for all valid escape sequences
+- Include both simple escapes (`\n`, `\t`, etc.) and Unicode escapes
+- Use `m.choice()` to combine different escape types
+- Test with various escape sequence combinations

+**Q: What's the best way to handle error recovery?**
+- Choose between fail-fast and error collection strategies
+- Use synchronization points for error recovery
+- Consider using `m.advanceUntilPast()` for recovery
+- Test error recovery with various invalid inputs

+**Q: How do I prevent infinite loops in my grammar?**
+- Always ensure progress is made (consume at least one character)
+- Use `m.assert()` and `m.not()` to guard against infinite loops
+- Test with unterminated tokens and malformed input
+- Consider using defensive patterns like `m.advance` as fallback

+**Q: How do I optimize my grammar for performance?**
+- Use rule caching for frequently used rules
+- Implement early termination where possible
+- Use lookahead to avoid unnecessary backtracking
+- Profile with real-world inputs
+- Consider using `m.cache()` for expensive rules

+**Q: How do I handle complex context-sensitive parsing?**
+- Use lookahead with `m.assert()`
+- Implement custom error reporting
+- Use context objects to track state
+- Consider using semantic actions
+- Test with edge cases

+**Q: How do I debug complex grammar issues?**
+- Use rule tracing to see matching process
+- Visualize grammar structure
+- Implement custom error reporting
+- Use property-based testing
+- Profile performance with large inputs

+**Q: How do I maintain large grammars?**
+- Use modular composition
+- Implement systematic testing
+- Document complex rules
+- Use consistent patterns
+- Consider using grammar visualization tools

+**Q: How do I handle complex language features?**
+- Break down complex features into smaller rules
+- Use context objects to track state
+- Implement proper error recovery
+- Test with real-world examples
+- Consider using semantic actions

+**Q: How do I optimize my grammar for large inputs?**
+- Use rule memoization
+- Implement early exit strategies
+- Profile and optimize hot paths
+- Consider using lazy evaluation
+- Test with performance benchmarks

+**Q: How do I maintain and evolve my grammar?**
+- Use systematic testing
+- Document rule dependencies
+- Implement grammar visualization
+- Track grammar metrics
+- Use version control for grammar changes

+**Q: How do I handle language evolution?**
+- Design for extensibility
+- Use modular composition
+- Implement backward compatibility
+- Test with old and new syntax
+- Document breaking changes